Hubelia/directus-postgresql-json-views/README.md

 What we are trying to achieve here is to offload the heavy JSON serialization to the database, and to have a view that can be used to retrieve the object.
 This way, directus still is used to retrieve the object, but the workload itself is offloaded to the database.

+This plugin should not be used to work around bad database design.
+Eventually, if the design is bad, even with views, performance will still be poor.

 This is still a work in progress.
 We tested it with pretty complex database structures, but it is not yet ready for production use.